RedisLabs/redislabs-docs/content/rc/administration/configure/security.md

 ![Source
 IP/Subnet](/images/rc/source_ip_subnet-1.png?width=600&height=102)

-IF you need more source IP rules than your current REC plan entitles you to, consider changing to [a plan with more source IP rules](https://redislabs.com/redis-enterprise-cloud/essentials-pricing/).
+If you need more source IP rules than your current REC plan includes, consider [changing to a plan](https://redislabs.com/redis-enterprise-cloud/essentials-pricing/) with more source IP rules.

 You may change your subscription at any time by going to Databases =\> Configuration =\> Edit =\> Access Control & Security.